German anti-war epic 'All Quiet on Western Front' claims Oscars glory

 Published in 1929, the novel is one of the most influential examples of pacifist literature ever written, translated into more than 60 languages.

-Just one year after the book came out, a US film adaptation by Lewis Milestone was released which would win the Academy Awards for best picture and best director.
+Just one year after the book came out, a US film adaptation by Lewis Milestone was released.
+It went on to win the Academy Awards for best picture and best director.

 But its subversive message saw the work banned in Germany and targeted in the 1933 book burnings by the Nazis, who accused it of "betraying soldiers".